saadsohail9898/product-management-system/Product Management System.md

 1. Open SQL Server Management Studio
 2. Connect to your database server
-3. Run the script from `database/init.sql`
+3. Run the script from `database/init.sql` or you can also run the migrations from backend

 ### Backend Setup